robrotheram/VMCreator/README.md

 --ram (optional) set ram for the vm default is 1024

---user (optional) specify a cloud init script.
+--cloud (optional) specify a cloud init script.
 If not provided it will auto generate
 ```